lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     Let us also print the charge in the *.log* file by using *thermo_style*, and create a *.lammpstrj* file for visualization.
-    Add the following lines to the *input.lammps*:
+    Add the following lines into the *input.lammps*:

 ..  code-block:: lammps